No way Jeremy Corbyn should be allowed to be a Labour MP again – Alan Johnson

 London Mayor and prominent Labour politician Sadiq Khan told the BBC’s Sunday Morning programme he is “not at all” interested in succeeding Sir Keir if he resigns.

-Mr Johnson, asked who he believed was “one to watch” in the party, cited Wigan MP Ms Nandy, who came second to Sir Keir in the 2020 leadership race.
+Mr Johnson, asked who he believed was “one to watch” in the party, cited Wigan MP Ms Nandy, who came third in the 2020 leadership race won by Sir Keir.

+During the interview, Mr Johnson, 72, who has turned his hand to fiction writing since leaving the Commons, was also asked about the New Labour years.

+He described Sir Tony Blair and Gordon Brown, who was chancellor in Sir Tony’s administrations for a decade before taking over from him as prime minister in 2007, as being like “Lennon and McCartney” of The Beatles and argued that if the handover between them had been better then Labour “could have still been in power”.

 Register for free to continue reading